 It’s essential to have a set period for your campaign to run.
 This can be anything from a few days to a few months depending on the sector, audience and offer.
 Sometimes quick campaigns can work very well to drive urgency and give you a much-needed boost to sales – however, there is also merit in slow-burning and ‘drip-feed’ campaigns too (we are big fans of ‘countdown campaigns’ for example).
 Consider your objectives and when you need to achieve them by and then build your campaign timelines around this.

 - Don’t launch all your content on all your channels in one day!

 - Create a robust campaign plan that includes ‘check-in’ points and room to flex and adapt.

 Remember that we are living in turbulent times, so be prepared!
 We encourage you to create a mini risk assessment for your campaign and think about how to tackle problems if they arise.
 Think of a plan B if your cross-channel campaign doesn’t do as well as you hoped.
 Perhaps you can extend your special offer for an extra week?
 Or perhaps you can offer an exclusive limited-time discount at the end of the campaign?
 Or perhaps you can do a ‘last chance’ competition to boost your engagement one final time?
 We encourage you to be results-focussed and if you need to adapt then do what you need to do!

-Be brave and bold with your cross-channel campaigns in 2021!
+Be brave and bold with your cross-channel campaigns!
 Now is the time to stand out and to really showcase your personality with your campaign(s).
 It’s important to remember you’re solving a problem for your customer and it’s your job to make them realise why your solution is the best one!